How a Clean Title Works in the U.S.

 How a Clean Title Is Defined

-A clean title means the vehicle has no officially recorded major damage, loss classification, or permanent brand in state motor vehicle records.
-In other words, the vehicle has not been declared a total loss by an insurance company and has not received designations such as salvage, rebuilt, flood, or junk.
+A clean title indicates that a vehicle has no officially recorded major damage, loss classification, or permanent brand in state motor vehicle records.
+In practical terms, it means the vehicle has not been declared a total loss by an insurance company and has not received designations such as salvage, rebuilt, flood, or junk.

-Because title branding is handled at the state level, wording can vary slightly.
-However, the underlying meaning remains consistent nationwide: the vehicle has not crossed the threshold that would legally classify it as a major loss.
+Because title branding is managed at the state level, terminology may vary slightly.
+However, the meaning remains consistent: the vehicle has not crossed the threshold that would legally classify it as a major loss.

 How Title Branding Happens